Possible COVID-19 Exposure- Langlade County

 FROM THE LANGLADE COUNTY HEALTH DEPARTMENT

-The Langlade County Health Department has received notification that individual(s) who tested positive for COVID-19 was at Rick’s 45 Roadhouse during the infectious period.
+or COVID-19 was at Crab N Jacks in White Lake, WI during the infectious period.

-Rick’s 45 Roadhouse has been in full cooperation with the Langlade County Health Department regarding the exposure and investigation.
+Crab N Jacks has been in cooperation with the Langlade County Health Department regarding the exposure and investigation.

-“In addition to the exposure on August 23, 2020, we have identified other times at which people we are not able to identify by name may have been exposed to COVID-19, says Meghan Williams, Health Officer Langlade County Health Department.
-“We want to ensure that those that may have been exposed are notified and monitoring themselves for symptoms for 14 days.”

-Those who were at Rick’s 45 Roadhouse during the following dates/times may have been exposed to COVID-19:

 County Health officials are working to determine how the individual may have become infected and are contacting others with whom the person with the positive results had close contact.